wbudic/LifeLog/Current Development Check List.md

 # Branch Development LifeLog in Perl - Sun Stage v.
 1.5

-*This page lists current development and issuses being worked on in the LifeLog app.
+*This page lists current development and issues being worked on in the LifeLog app.
 Being in the **Sun** stage, means there is a production environment.
 And usable, used.
-When project reaches **Earth** stage.
+When the project reaches **Earth** stage.
 It will be at its final specification.
 No data structures or major new features can be added or requested anymore.
 Only bug fixes, enhancements and efficiency fixes, if any at the **Earth** stage.*

 This version is not compatible in data structure to prior versions.
 Data migration is required, to transfer previous data (see ../dbLifeLog/main.cnf).